TechBeamers

 In this tutorial, we’ll describe the Python Multiple Inheritance concept and explain how to use it in your programs.
 We’ll also cover multilevel inheritance, the super() function, and focus on the method resolution order.

 In the previous tutorial, we have gone through Python class and Python (single) Inheritance.
-There, you have seen that a child class inherits from a base class.
-However, Multiple Inheritance is a feature where a class can derive attributes and methods from more than one base class.
+You must have noticed that always a child class inherits from a base class.
+However, Multiple Inheritance is a feature where a class can derive attributes and methods from many base classes.

 Hence, it creates a high level of complexity and ambiguity and is known as the diamond problem in the technical world.
 We’ll be taking up this problem later in this tutorial.